 Peet’s Coffee is known for its well-crafted signature blends, and the Cafe Domingo is no exception.
-This medium roast is a smooth and balanced coffee, designed to pay tribute to the joys of lingering in a coffee shop.
+This is a smooth and balanced coffee, designed to pay tribute to the joys of lingering in a coffee shop.
 It’s made from beans sourced across Latin America.
 Domingo is an easy drinker, with flavors of nuts, chocolate, and caramel sweetness.

 How to Choose the Best K Cup Coffee Pods

-While coffee in pods would never be our first recommendation for a true coffee lover, there is something to be said for the convenience of a single-serve pod coffee machine.
+While coffee in pods would never be our first recommendation for a true coffee lover, there is something to be said for the convenience of a pod coffee machine.
 Whether you’re rushing to get out the door on a hectic morning, or desperate for a caffeine fix after a drawn-out office meeting, K Cups certainly have a valid place in the coffee world (1).